thesnapdragon/bsc-thesis/README.md

-thesis
+BSc thesis
 ======

-Thesis: Real-time Processing of Wikipedia Based on OSGi
+Real-time Processing of Wikipedia Based on OSGi